-- You are: - o an Australian citizen or - o a qualifying New Zealand citizen2 or - o a permanent humanitarian visa holder, who is usually resident in Australia. - Your HELP balance (the amount of your HELP loan limit you have left) is more than \$0.
+- You are: - o an Australian citizen or - o a qualifying New Zealand citizen2 or - o a permanent humanitarian visa holder, who is usually resident in Australia or - o a pacific engagement visa holder who is usually resident in Australia.3 - Your HELP balance (the amount of your HELP loan limit you have left) is more than \$0.
 This means you have enough HELP loan limit remaining for your proposed studies to be covered by the loan.
 The HELP loan limit is the limit on how much you can borrow.
-Any borrowing under FEE-HELP, VET FEE-HELP, VET Student Loans and, from 1 January 2020, HECS-HELP will count towards your HELP loan limit. - You are enrolled with an approved course provider in an approved course and have enrolled in accordance with the application requirements. - You are studying the approved course primarily at a campus in Australia.
+Any borrowing under FEE-HELP, VET FEE-HELP, VET Student Loans and, from 1 January 2020, HECS-HELP will count towards your HELP loan limit.